w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

 ## Considered alternatives

 ### CSS Syntax
-We have considered alternatives function based css syntax but decided to go with a @timeline rule instead.
+We have considered alternatives function based css syntax but decided to go with a @scroll-timeline rule instead.
 See additional CSSWG discussion [here](https://github.com/w3c/csswg-drafts/issues/4338).